 Per Article 32 of the GDPR and the requirements of the Standard Contractual Clauses, we have in place appropriate technical and organizational measures to keep your data secure.
 All data is securely stored in Amazon Web Services.
 Please visit our Security Page for additional information on how we keep your data secure.

 We have in place the appropriate Data Processing Agreements (DPAs) with all vendors and sub-processors that process data on our behalf.
 Check out the Sub-processor section below for more information on how we vet and contract with our sub-processors.

 We have processes in place to honor data subject requests.
 Drift will export, correct, or delete Contact Data upon request by the Customer.
 If we receive a request directly from a Data Subject, we will work with the Customer to honor the request.

 Some important notes on sub-processors:

 - We have a diligence process to ensure that we only trust parties who have stringent standards regarding the safety and security of Personal Data.

 - We have in place Data Processing Agreements with all of our sub-processors.

-- We rely on a combination of Privacy Shield Certifications and execution of EU Model Clauses where data is being transferred across borders.
+- We rely on a combination of DPAs, execution of EU Standard Contractual Clauses, and transfer impact assessments where data is being transferred across borders.

 - We will notify you of new sub-processors via our Sub-processor Notification Process and give you an opportunity to object.